nullpomino/nullpomino/readme_en.txt

 	* Join an already existing room
 	* Talk with other players
 	* Spectate games
-List of what you can't do & Known problems:
+	* Rated multiplayer with ladder and online leaderboards for single player modes List of what you can't do & Known problems:
 	* Multiplayer Replay can't be saved
 	* No ID/Password system